mxashlynn/Parquet/Documentation/Roller.md

 ##### Summary

-Looks up a localized string similar to {0}: {1} collides with {2}..
+Looks up a localized string similar to {0}: {1} collides with {2}.
+.

 <a name='P-ParquetRoller-Properties-Resources-InfoCollisionsHeader'></a>
 ### InfoCollisionsHeader `property`

 ##### Summary

-Looks up a localized string similar to Collisions in {0}:.
+Looks up a localized string similar to Collisions in {0}:
+.

 <a name='P-ParquetRoller-Properties-Resources-InfoNoContent'></a>
 ### InfoNoContent `property`

 ##### Summary

-Looks up a localized string similar to No defined content..
+Looks up a localized string similar to No defined content.
+.

 <a name='P-ParquetRoller-Properties-Resources-MessageDefault'></a>
 ### MessageDefault `property`